 Saturated fats: Saturated fats are solid at room temperature, Foods that contain a high proportion of saturated fat are butter, lard, coconut oil, cottonseed oil and palm oil, dairy products (such as cream and cheese), meat, skin, and some prepared foods.
 People with diets high in saturated fat are reported to have an increased incidence of atherosclerosis (hardening of the arteries) and coronary heart disease.
 Saturated fats are popular with manufacturers of processed foods because they are less vulnerable to rancidity and are generally more solid at room temperature than unsaturated fats.

-fats: Trans fatty acids (trans fats) are a type of unsaturated fat.
+fats: Trans-fatty acids (trans fats) are a type of unsaturated fat.
 Trans fat is formed when liquid vegetable oils go through a chemical process called hydrogenation, in which hydrogen is added to make the oils more solid.
-Hydrogenated vegetable fats are utilized in food production because they allow longer shelf-life and give food desirable taste, shape and texture.
-Trans fat can be found in shortenings (Crisco®), margarine, cookies, crackers, snack foods, fried foods (including fried fast food), doughnuts, pastries, baked goods, and other foods processed with partially hydrogenated oils.
+Hydrogenated vegetable fats are utilized in food production because they allow longer shelf life and give food desirable taste, shape and texture.
+Trans fat can be found in shortenings (e.g., Crisco®), margarine, cookies, crackers, snack foods, fried foods (including fried fast food), doughnuts, pastries, baked goods, and other foods processed with partially hydrogenated oils.
 Some trans fat is found naturally in small amounts in dairy products and some meats.
 The primary health risk associated with trans fat consumption is an increased risk of coronary heart disease (CHD).
-Effective Jan.
-1, 2006, the U.S. Food and Drug Administration (FDA) requires food companies to list trans fat content separately on the nutrition facts panel of all packaged foods.
+Effective January 1, 2006, the U.S. Food and Drug Administration (FDA) requires food companies to list trans fat content separately on the nutrition facts panel of all packaged foods.

 Lipoproteins: Cholesterol and other fats cannot dissolve in the blood.
 They have to be transported to and from the cells by special carriers called lipoproteins.
-There are two main types of lipoproteins, including low-density lipoprotein (LDL, or the "bad" cholesterol) and high-density lipoprotein (HDL, or the "good" cholesterol).
-Another type, very low density lipoprotein (VLDL) is converted to LDL in the bloodstream.
+There are two main types of lipoproteins, including low-density lipoprotein (LDL, or "bad") cholesterol and high-density lipoprotein (HDL, or "good") cholesterol.
+Another type, very-low-density lipoprotein (VLDL) is converted to LDL in the bloodstream.
 Each form of lipoprotein contains a specific combination of cholesterol, protein, and triglyceride (a blood fat).
 VLDL cholesterol contains the highest amount of triglyceride.

-Lipoprotein (a) (Lp(a)) cholesterol: Lp(a) is a lipoprotein (fat/protein molecule) found in the body that is a genetic variation of LDL cholesterol.
+Lipoprotein (a) (Lp(a)) cholesterol: Lp(a) is a lipoprotein (fat-protein molecule) found in the body that is a genetic variation of LDL cholesterol.
 A high level of Lp(a) is an important risk factor for developing fatty deposits in arteries.
-The way an increased Lp(a) contributes to disease is not understood, but Lp(a) may attract substances that increase inflammation, such as interleukins (Il-1, Il-6, TNF-alpha) and prostaglandins (PG2), leading to the buildup of fatty deposits.
+The way increased Lp(a) contributes to disease is not understood, but Lp(a) may attract substances that increase inflammation, such as interleukins (IL-1, IL-6, TNF-alpha) and prostaglandins (PG2), leading to the buildup of fatty deposits.

 Triglycerides: Triglycerides are the body's storage form for fat.
 Most triglycerides are found in adipose (fat) tissue.
 Some triglycerides circulate in the blood to provide fuel for muscles to work.
-Extra triglycerides are found in the blood after eating a meal when fat is being sent from the intestines to fat tissue for storage.
-People with high triglycerides often have high triglycerides, high LDL cholesterol, and low HDL cholesterol level.
+Extra triglycerides are found in the blood after eating a meal, when fat is being sent from the intestines to fat tissue for storage.
+People with high triglyceride levels often have high LDL cholesterol and low HDL cholesterol levels.
 Many people with heart disease also have high triglyceride levels.
-People with diabetes or who are overweight are also likely to have high triglycerides.
+People with diabetes or who are overweight are also likely to have high triglyceride levels.